 in each case providing a summary of the reasons for that statement.

 3.11.2A If an Opt-out Notification states, pursuant to Rule 3.11.2(f)(iii), that the CMU will remain operational during the Delivery Year, the summary of the reasons for that statement must explain if a reason for the statement is that the CMU comprises of at least one Fossil Fuel Component or at least one Storage Facility which has part or all of its electricity requirements met by an Associated Fossil Fuel Component, any of which would exceed the Fossil Fuel Emissions Limit if a Fossil Fuel Emissions Declaration in respect of the CMU were made as part of an Application for Prequalification.

+3.11.2B Pursuant to 3.11.2 (d) following provision of an Opt-out Notification, a Mandatory CMU must provide Meter Point Administration Numbers for all the relevant Meters to the CM Settlement Body prior to the relevant Delivery Year.

 3.11.3 The Delivery Body must notify the CM Settlement Body of any Opt-out Notification with respect to a CMU that makes a statement pursuant to Rule 3.11.2(f)(ii) and the CM Settlement Body must notify the Delivery Body if any such CMU provides electricity during the relevant Winter.